 Cambodia is one of the fastest growing nations on the planet.
-But it also has the world’s smallest stock exchange with only two listed companies.
+But it also has the world’s smallest stock exchange with only five listed companies.

 Speaking of effort, hard work is something else which can help you beat the market.
 Don’t underestimate the impact additional labor can have on an investment.

 As cliche and obvious as it may sound, your work does have value.

 It’s the reason why day-traders can sometimes beat the market, outperforming passive stock investors.
 Property flippers often make consistent returns in the double digits because of their extra work.

 You might not have enough time nor the expertise needed to become a professional day trader or property flipper.
 Most people certainly don’t.

 However, REITs, and private placements are several ways to let someone else do the work for you.
 Sometimes they’ll charge you a fee.
 But sometimes the fee is worth it.

 In my experience, the most profitable investments combine solid effort with breaking down barriers to entry.
 It’s even better if you can do so in fast-growing, stable countries.